Working cross-border to secure a future for one of the UK's most beautiful and threatened birds of prey.

 Mairie was named by a private individual who, in the company of many on Mull, kindly donated towards the satellite tagging project.

-Marci is a female chick and the third bird to be tagged at Mar Lodge, one of several chicks born there in 2018.
+Marci was a female chick and the third bird to be tagged at Mar Lodge, one of several chicks born there in 2018.
 Harriet and Calluna were also tagged there in 2016 and 2017 respectively.

 Nyx was tagged in Bowland from a nest of five chicks and is one of 13 birds to successfully fledge in Bowland this year.
 He is named after Nyx, the shape-shifting water spirit.